eirikpre/VSCode-SystemVerilog/README.md

 - Back-end Language server for Systemverilog

 ## Release Notes
+### 0.3
+- DefinitionProvider fetching from indexed modules implemented
+- Indexing is now more safe, and will work for large workspaces
 ### 0.2
 - Alpha 2 release with expanded syntax highlighting and snippets
 - Indexing of every module/interface/program/class in workspace